The pace of change quickens

 The model is still mostly in the study phase of development, with some arguing that it isn’t an efficient use of agricultural land.
 Others argue that some crops and/or livestock are not strongly impacted by having some extra shade.

 The World Economic Forum says agrivoltaics may be an especially attractive solution for some parts of the developing world, particularly Africa.
 Kenya has been taking the lead, mounting some panels above crops.
-In this context, the added shade is actually a benefit as it reduces “heat stress and water loss.”
+In this context, the added shade is actually a benefit as it reduces loss of water and provides protection from extreme heat.

 Solar roads